henzGit/test-express-docker/README.md

 * Many optimizations like retry mechanism, etc are omitted due to time constraint
 * API security is not implemented due to time constraint.
 Normally each end point should be protected by ```JWT``` Access Token
 * Unit tests are implemented and nearly cover 100% of code (except for some parts)
+* Performance tests and benchmarking are not done due to time constraint